backdrop-contrib/bueditor/README.txt

 - HTML BUTTONS
 These are used for directly inserting plain text or html into the textarea.
-It is possible to use the selected text in the textarea by using the place holder %TEXT% For example, the button content is "<p>%TEXT%</p>" and it is clicked after selecting the "Hello world!" text in the textarea.
-Then the result is "<p>Hello world!</p>" with the selection preserved.
+It is possible to use the selected text in the textarea by using the place holder %TEXT% For example, assume that the button content is:
+<p>%TEXT%</p>
+and it is clicked after selecting the "Hello world!" text in the textarea.
+Then the result is:
+<p>Hello world!</p>
+with the selection preserved.
 Multiple occurances of %TEXT% is possible and each will be replaced by the selected text.
 These type of buttons are useful for simple html tags or other tag systems like BBCode.
 Note: if you want to insert some text containing the phrase %TEXT%, use a javascript button.